 One of the biggest mistakes you can make is letting yourself get overrun by high-interest debt.
 It can steal so much of your income that you might quickly find your budget is much tighter than you’re comfortable with.

-It may very well be the case that you’re wondering how to stick to a solid budget in the first place when the math simply doesn’t work out!
+It may very well be the case that you’re wondering how to stick to a solid budget (and built an intentional budget) in the first place when the math simply doesn’t work out!

 Credit Card Debt